Generally speaking there are two types of connecting flights.

 But some do.
 A good example is Norwegian Air Shuttle.

-But Ryanair will be able to transfer your baggage to your final destination at a few airports only.
+At the same time Ryanair will be able to transfer your baggage to your final destination at a few airports only.

 If you have a self transfer connecting flight, you’ll have to collect and recheck your baggage at every stop.
 Even if one (or few) of the airlines you are flying with is a traditional airline.
 Hence the name self transfer.